oobabooga/text-generation-webui/README.md

 ## Installation

 For the desktop app, see the [portable builds](https://github.com/oobabooga/textgen/releases).
-The install paths below run the web UI in your browser.
+The options below run the web UI in your browser instead.

 ### Manual portable install with venv